end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2015-01-30-msbuildreorder-how-to-reorder-a-visual-studio-build-log-for-easy-reading.md

 # Download

-You can download MSBuildReorder by clicking on the following link: Please note that download links are now deprecated.
+You can download MSBuildReorder by clicking on the following link:

+{{< pleasenote >}}
+  Please note that download links are now deprecated.
 Binary version of msbuildreorder can be downloaded directly from [the project's GitHub page](http://github.com/end2endzone/msbuildreorder/releases).
+{{< /pleasenote >}}

 # Sample